zhuxiaoyu123/DMSP-database/README.md

 # DMSP-database
 Ratified sequences of enzymes involved in DMSP, DMS and MeSH metabolism

-These sequences were used in our review paper (doi:xxxxx) to investigate the environmental importance of DMSP and related compounds in the marine.
+These sequences were used in our unpublished review paper (doi:xxxxx) to investigate the environmental importance of DMSP and related compounds in the marine.

 ## DMSP synthesis pathways
 <img width="560" alt="image" src="https://github.com/user-attachments/assets/1895bc45-d078-49d9-85d1-913a7502118a">